elixir-cldr/cldr/README.md

      * If no `:default_locale` key, then a configured `Gettext` default locale for this backend is chosen
      * If no `:default_locale` key is specified and no `Gettext` module is configured, or is configured but has no default set, use `Cldr.default_locale/0` which returns either the default locale configurated in `mix.exs` under the `ex_cldr` key or then the system default locale will is currently `en-001`

- * `locales`: Defines what locales will be configured in `Cldr`.
+ * `locales`: Defines what locales will be configured in `ex_cldr`.
 Only these locales will be available and an exception `Cldr.UnknownLocaleError` will be raised if there is an attempt to use an unknown locale.
 This is the same behaviour as `Gettext`.
 Locales are configured as a list of binaries (strings).
 For convenience it is possible to use wildcard matching of locales which is particulalry helpful when there are many regional variances of a single language locale.
 For example, there are over 100 regional variants of the "en" locale in CLDR.
 A wildcard locale is detected by the presence of `.`, `[`, `*` and `+` in the locale string.
 This locale is then matched using the pattern as a `regex` to match against all available locales.
 The example below will configure all locales that start with `en-` and the locale `fr`.

 ```elixir
 use Cldr,